jreynolds0962/CodeKeeper/README.md

 4. Integrate with ADO
    - Create yaml file that runs java program succesfully
    - Incorporate parameters for user to input website and username
+   - Create text file in Java app that includes user and pwd
-   - publish artifact of details with user, site, and unique password.
+   - publish text file as artifact